America at war! (1941– ) (Part 1)

 Insufficient forces

-The national situation permitted only a partial filling of these requirements.
+It continues, “The national situation permitted only a partial filling of these requirements.”

-The report states that the Secretaries of the Army and Navy and their staffs communicated with one another and supplied all the files of correspondence to the Roberts Board; that all kinds of general recommendations from Washington had been sent to local Army and Navy forces in the Hawaiian area (without one check up to see if those recommendations ha been received, much less acted upon).
-It states that Secretary Knox had written a warning that the Japs might attack Pearl Harbor – by air – recommending:
+The report states that the Secretaries of the Army and Navy and their staffs communicated with one another and supplied all the files of correspondence to the Roberts Board; that all kinds of general recommendations from Washington had been sent to local Army and Navy forces in the Hawaiian Area (without one check up to see if those recommendations had been received, much less acted upon).
+It states that Secretary Knox had written a warning that the Japs might attack Pearl Harbor – by air – recommending “the revision of joint defense plans with special emphasis on the coordination of Army and Navy operations against surprise aircraft raids.”
+(There is no evidence that the Secretary followed up this correspondence to see what had been done about revising the Army and Navy joint defense against surprise aircraft attacks).

 Brass hats make mistake

 There’s the real key to the Jap surprise at Pearl Harbor.
-The local commanders, Army and Navy, reflecting what the brass hats had so long thought and planned, just didn’t believe the Japs, or anyone else, would date to attack a base defended by a fleet.
+The local commanders, Army and Navy, reflecting what the brass hats had so long thought and planned, just didn’t believe the Japs, or anyone else, would dare to attack a base defended by a fleet.
 Yet British, Nazi and Italian airpower had attacked and destroyed sea power bases in Europe.
 That was all different – that couldn’t happen in Hawaii!

 What the Roberts Report didn’t tell us is that plans for joint coordination of the Army and Navy are formulated by the General Board in Washington, composed of high-ranking Army and Navy officers.